How to Deal With a Real Estate Bidding War

 Keep in mind there are four scenarios when dealing with bidding as follows:

 - Go back to all offers with a “best and final.”
-You will be asking each party to come back with their highest bid and their best terms.
+Ask each party to come back with their highest bid and best terms.

 - Accept one of the offers on the table.
 Maybe one offer is just head and shoulders better than the rest.